angular/angular/src/cdk/clipboard/clipboard.md

 <!-- example(cdk-clipboard-overview) -->

-## `Clipboard` service
+### Programmatically copy a string

 The `Clipboard` service copies text to the user's clipboard.
 It has two methods: `copy` and `beginCopy`.
 For cases where you are copying a relatively small amount of text, you can call `copy` directly to place it on the clipboard.

 ```typescript
 class HeroProfile {